Operand forwarding

-Operand forwarding (or data forwarding) is an optimization in pipelined CPUs to limit performance deficits which occur due to pipeline stalls.
+Operand forwarding (or data forwarding) is an optimization in pipelined CPUs to limit performance deficits which occur due to pipeline stalls caused by data hazards.
 A data hazard can lead to a pipeline stall when the current operation has to wait for the results of an earlier operation which has not yet finished.

+It is very common that an instruction requires a value computed by the immediately preceding instruction.
+It may take a few clock cycles to write a result to the register file and then read it back for the subsequent instruction.
+To improve performance, the register file write/read is bypassed.
+The result of an instruction is forwarded directly to the execute stage of a subsequent instruction.